ektrah/libsodium-core/README.md

 `Sodium.GenericHash.HashSaltPersonal()` - Hash with salt, personal and optional key.

 #### crypto_pwhash_scryptsalsa208sha256_str
-`Sodium.PasswordHash.HashSalsa208Sha256String()` - Returns the hash is a string format, which includes the generated salt.
+`Sodium.PasswordHash.ScryptHashString()` - Returns the hash is a string format, which includes the generated salt.

 #### crypto_pwhash_scryptsalsa208sha256_str_verify
-`Sodium.PasswordHash.HashSalsa208Sha256StringVerify()` - Verifies that a hash generated with `HashSalsa208Sha256String` matches the supplied password.
+`Sodium.PasswordHash.ScryptHashStringVerify()` - Verifies that a hash generated with `ScryptHashString` matches the supplied password.

 #### crypto_pwhash_scryptsalsa208sha256
-`Sodium.PasswordHash.HashSalsa208Sha256()` - Derives a secret key of any size from a password and a salt.
+`Sodium.PasswordHash.ScryptHashBinary()` - Derives a secret key of any size from a password and a salt.
 There exists an overloaded version with some predefined limits for an easy usage.

 ### Other